kenatiod/MUT/Understanding Machine Understanding.md

 Barsalou, L. W. (2008).
 Grounded cognition.
 Annual Review of Psychology, 59, 617-645.

+Bender, E. M., & Koller, A. (2020).
+Climbing towards NLU: On meaning, form, and understanding in the age of data.
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (pp. 5185-5198).

 Bergen, B. K. (2012).
 Louder than words: The new science of how the mind makes meaning.
 Basic Books.

+Bloom, B. S. (1956).
+Taxonomy of educational objectives.
+Vol. 1: Cognitive domain.
+New York: McKay.

 Chi, M. T., De Leeuw, N., Chiu, M. H., & LaVancher, C. (1994).
 Eliciting self-explanations improves understanding.
 Cognitive Science, 18(3), 439-477.

+Davis, E., & Marcus, G. (2015).
+Commonsense reasoning and commonsense knowledge in artificial intelligence.
+Communications of the ACM, 58(9), 92-103.

 Glenberg, A. M., & Robertson, D. A. (2000).
 Symbol grounding and meaning: A comparison of high-dimensional and embodied theories of meaning.
 Journal of Memory and Language, 43(3), 379-401.